20+ Creative Fundraising Ideas for Individuals

 Bring people together for a cause by organizing a local event.
 A neighborhood-wide yard sale is a fantastic way to do this.
 You can invite neighbors to set up their own tables, with a portion of their sales going directly to your fundraiser.
 This approach builds a wonderful sense of community, helps people declutter, and supports a great mission all at once.
 You could also host a charity car wash, a bake sale at a local park, or a trivia night at a community center.
 These events create a space for people to connect and contribute, reminding everyone of why we bike: to build stronger, more inclusive communities.

-Sell Custom Products or Crafts
+Sell Custom Crafts or Products

 If you have a creative streak, put it to work for your fundraiser.
 You can sell your own creations, whether it’s handmade jewelry, custom art prints, knitted scarves, or baked goods.
 Set up a simple online shop or sell your items through social media for a limited time.
 You don’t have to be a professional artist to make something people will love.
 Even simple, heartfelt creations can make a big impact.
 This is a great way to share your talents while giving people a tangible way to support your cause.
 For inspiration, you can even check out the official Bike to the Beach shop to see how products can carry a mission forward.

-Turn Your Services into Donations
+Trade Your Local Services for Donations

 Everyone has a skill they can offer.
 Turn your talents into a fundraising service by offering things like lawn mowing, car washing, babysitting, or dog walking in exchange for donations.
 You could also offer your professional skills, like a one-hour photography session, resume editing, or music lessons.
 Post your offerings on local community boards or social media groups, explaining that all proceeds will support your ride.
 This is a practical and engaging way to raise funds while providing a valuable service to your neighbors.
 It shows that you’re willing to put in the work, which can inspire others to give generously.

-Take on a Physical Challenge for Charity
+Take on a Fitness Challenge for Charity

 Since you’re already preparing for a ride, why not make your training part of the fundraiser?
 Commit to a specific fitness goal and ask friends and family to sponsor your efforts.
 For example, you could ask for donations for every week you stick to your training plan or for every 10 miles you ride in preparation for the main event.
 This approach keeps your donors engaged in your journey and shows them your dedication.
 It’s a powerful way to connect your personal commitment to the larger cause, whether you’re training for one of our Florida rides or another event.
 Your hard work becomes a source of inspiration and a reason for others to contribute.